-If your refund is being forwarded from a United States financial institution to a financial institution or financial agency located outside of the United States, check the box on line 77.
+If your refund is being forwarded from a U.S. financial institution to a financial institution or agency located outside of the United States, check the box on this line.
 If after filing your Idaho income tax return you become aware that your electronic refund payment will be electronically deposited in a financial institution or financial agency located outside of the United States, please notify us at:

-Contact your bank to make sure your deposit will be accepted and that you have the correct routing and account numbers.
+Contact your bank to make sure that it will accept the deposit and that you have the correct routing and account numbers.